corda/corda-runtime-os/tools/corda-cli/commands/package/README.md

 ### Trust your own signing key

-The plugin does not currently trust the signing keys within the keystore when doing signature verification.
+The command does not currently trust the signing keys within the keystore when doing signature verification.
 To trust those keys, export them as certificates and import them into the keystore.

 ```shell
 keytool -exportcert --keystore signingkeys.pfx --storepass "keystore password" -alias "signing key 1" -rfc -file signingkey1.crt